duylv27/me-js/README.md

 # 🐍 Me with Python: A Cool Pet Project!

-🚀 **Pet Project**: Building a blazing-fast REST API with full CRUD functionality.
+🚀 **Pet Project**: Building a blazing-fast REST API with full CRUD functionality with Flask.
 This project is a playground for experimenting with Python, databases, and Docker, while keeping things clean, structured, and fun.
 Whether you're here to learn, code, or just tinker, you're in the right place!

 ----
 ## What’s Inside?